Check the best skills to put on a resume. Learn technical skills, hard skills & soft skills examples and breeze through the recruitment process.

 Expert Hint: Studies show that a majority of large companies use ATS systems, which help recruiters track, organize and collect candidate information.
-Tailoring your application specifically to the job posting you’re applying for will make both your resume and your cover letter ATS-friendly.
+Tailoring your application to the specific job posting requires some effort, but you absolutely need an ATS resume and cover letter if you want that job interview.

 5. Explain What’s Your Motivation to Joining This Particular Company

 The next part of your cover letter is all about making them feel special.